 Conduct a holistic design audit when you redesign an old website or an app that’s been live for some time.
 It will help you assess existing user flows, detect problems, distractions, or bottlenecks that prevent users from taking the desired actions.

 If you plan to develop and implement new functionality.
 UX audit will help you understand if the new functionality is a valuable addition to your product and whether users need it.
 Besides, you will also know if your functionality is well-perceived by users and whether they experience any difficulty in navigation.

 UX audit is not only used when you have an existing digital product.
-You can apply the same process to validate a new product design before the development.
+You can apply the same process to validate a new product design before its development.
 At this point, you are still flexible to make changes that will not cause significant time and budget losses.